TEACHING & RESEARCH

 Laboratory and Analytical Facilities

-Construction of a clean lab facility is scheduled for completion in December, 2011.
-A multi-collector ICP-MS and quadrupole ICP-MS will be installed in 2012 with support from the National Science Foundation and from Indiana University’s Office of the Vice Provost for Research, College of Arts and Sciences, Department of Geological Sciences, and School of Public and Environmental Affairs.
-These instruments will enable measurement of metal isotope ratios with sub–parts–per–thousand precision and metal concentrations at the parts-per-billion level.
+Construction of a trace metal clean lab facility was completed in April, 2012.
+A multi–collector ICP–MS and quadrupole ICP–MS were installed in 2012 with support from the National Science Foundation and from Indiana University’s Office of the Vice Provost for Research, College of Arts and Sciences, Department of Geological Sciences, and School of Public and Environmental Affairs.
+These instruments enable measurement of metal isotope ratios with sub–parts–per–thousand precision and metal concentrations at the parts–per–billion level.